hoytech/quadrable/README.md

 However, this is not optimal.
 Each call to `put` must traverse the DB tree to find the location where the updated value should live, and then construct new nodes along the entire path back to the root.
 If the hashes of the values share any common prefix bits, then intermediate nodes created by the first `put` will be thrown away and recreated by the second `put`.
 At the very least, a root node will be created and thrown away.

-Instead, it is more efficient to use the `change()` method, which returns an `UpdateSet`, make the desired changes on this temporary object, and then `apply()` it to the database:
+Instead, it is more efficient to use the `change()` method, which returns a `quadrable::UpdateSet`.
+Make the desired changes on this temporary object and then `apply()` it to the database:

     db.change()
       .put("key1", "val1")